ddidier/ndd-url_checker/README.md

 ## Prerequisites

-This gem requires Ruby 2.x and is tested with:
+This gem requires Ruby 2.x and [is tested against some versions](https://travis-ci.org/ddidier/ndd-url_checker).

-- Ruby 2.0.0
-- Ruby 2.1
-- Ruby 2.2
-- Ruby 2.3